MobileFirstLLC/extension-cli/README.md

 ```

 *Define javacsript bundles to build*, where
-- `name` is the output filename and
+- `name` is the output filename without file extension and
-- `src` indicates which files to include in this bundle
+- `src` indicates which files to include in this bundle can be a single file path, an array or files, or use wildcard.

 ```
   "xtbuild": {